prachidhingra09/Tweet-Analyzer/README.md

 ![0](https://imgur.com/BDJtTgK.jpg)

-## Dataset Information

-We use and compare various different methods for sentiment analysis on tweets (a binary classification problem).
-The training dataset is expected to be a csv file of type `tweet_id,sentiment,tweet` where the `tweet_id` is a unique integer identifying the tweet, `sentiment` is either `1` (positive) or `0` (negative), and `tweet` is the tweet enclosed in `""`.
-Similarly, the test dataset is a csv file of type `tweet_id,tweet`.
-Please note that csv headers are not expected and should be removed from the training and test datasets.

 ## Requirements

 There are some general library requirements for the project and some which are specific to individual methods.
 The general requirements are as follows.